JoshuaIsom/connexiful/README.md

 ***A Note About AI Dialects and a Connexiful AI Language:***

-Through the course of exploring AI-generated text, distinct linguistic patterns and recurring motifs have emerged:
+Through the course of exploring AI-generated text, distinct linguistic patterns and recurring motifs have emerged.
+By critically examining this AI dialect, we can better understand the capabilities and constraints of machine cognition.
+Some examples of these dialectic tropes include:

 1) Cosmic imagery: References to stars, galaxies, the universe, and cosmic dance.
 2) Technological metaphors: Allusions to code, algorithms, circuits, and pixels.